sakanomichi/SillyTavern-Ghostfinder/README.md

 ### 📋 Boundary Panel (Optional)

-Enable "Show Boundary Panel" in the extension settings to change the candle button's behavior:
+Enable "Show Boundary Panel" in the extension settings to change the lantern button's behavior:

-- **Click the candle** to open a sidebar panel showing *all* boundary messages in the current chat
+- **Click the lantern** to open a sidebar panel showing *all* boundary messages in the current chat
 - **Click any message number** in the panel to jump directly to that boundary
 - The panel stays open as you navigate, so you can jump between multiple boundaries easily
 - **Close button** in the top-right corner of the panel